 Students who share their work for the purpose of cheating on class assignments or tests are subject to the same penalties as the student who commits the act of cheating.

-When cheating or plagiarism has occurred, instructors may take academic action that ranges from denial of credit for the assignment or a grade of "F" on a specific assignment, examination or project; to the assignment of a grade of "F" for the course.
+When cheating or plagiarism has occurred, instructors may take academic action that range from denial of credit for the assignment or a grade of "F" on a specific assignment, examination or project; to the assignment of a grade of "F" for the course.
 Students may also be subject to further sanctions imposed by the judicial officer, such as disciplinary probation, suspension or dismissal from the College.

 College Procedure 4.0300 assists students and faculty in resolving student academic concerns, including, but not limited to, grade appeals.
 The purpose of this procedure is to outline the steps to be followed to address student academic concerns and grade appeals.
 Traditionally, a student's grades are considered permanent once they have been submitted by the professor to the Records and Registration Office.
 This process typically occurs on the final day of the term.
 Any student who asserts that there are grounds upon which to request a grade change may file a grade appeal according to the procedure specified herein.